CORONAVIRUS, SAFETY PRECAUTIONS & TESTING

 - Full-time Clinical Health Science students, regardless of age.

 - Full-time or part-time students attending Bristol while on a student VISA, including foreign exchange.

 A detailed explanation of the required immunization information is provided below.
-This is also available on the Bristol website for Health Services and is listed in the new-student checklist section.

 - Tdap/Td -1 dose within the last 10 years.

 - Hepatitis B - 3 doses or laboratory evidence of immunity.

 - MMR - 2 doses or laboratory evidence of immunity.